What is DLP and How to Implement it in your Organization?

-Data loss prevention (DLP) is an approach that seeks to improve information security and protect business information.
+Data loss prevention (DLP) is an approach that seeks to improve information security and protect business information from data breaches.
 It prevents end-users from moving key information outside the network.
 DLP also refers to tools that enable a network administrator to monitor data accessed and shared by end users.